MKortmann/Notes-Tracker/README.md

 # Notes Tracker

-The idea is to develop a mobile web friendly web application to store and manage your notes ina very easy and clean user interface.
+The idea is to develop a mobile web friendly web application to store and manage your notes in a very easy and clean user interface.

 The program was developed as simple as possible using only:
   * html